PeterHuberSg/WpfControlTestbench/ReadMe.md

 Of course, required width is often different from the width that the host can provide.

 - What happens when there is too little space ?
 Too much space ?
-- What happens if the Width property gets set (notice that it is not part of the formula above) ?
+- What happens if the `Width` property gets set (notice that it is not part of the formula above) ?
-- What happens if Width is undefined ?
+- What happens if `Width` is undefined ?
-- What happens if HorizontalAlignment changes from left to center, right or stretch ?
+- What happens if `HorizontalAlignment` changes from `Left` to `Center`, `Right` or `Stretch` ?
-- What happens when the Font.Size changes ?
+- What happens when the `Font.Size` changes ?
-- Does the host or your control handle Margin ?
-Padding ?
+- Does the parent or your control handle `Margin` ? `Padding` ?

 **Answers:**
 - Too little space: If your control renders outside the given space, it depends on clipping if that is shown or not.
-Too much space: Debence on alignment.
-If not stretched, parent(!) will place the content accordingly.
+Too much space: Depends on alignment.
+If not stretched, parent (!) will place the content accordingly.
+If streched, child should use all available space.
-- When width is set, your control is supposed to use that space.
+- When `Width` is set, your control is supposed to use exactly that space.
 If alignment is stretched, no stretching should happen, but the parent will center your control.
-- When Width is undefined, your control should figure out itself how much space it needs.
+- When `Width` is undefined, your control should figure out itself how much space it needs.
-- Changing HorizontalAlignment from left to center or right does not matter for your control, the rendering is the same, but the parent will place it differently.
-Changing HorizontalAlignment from left or stretch will ask your control to render using all available size, not just the size it feels it should use.
+- Changing `HorizontalAlignment` from `Left` to `Center` or `Right` does not matter for your control, the rendering is the same, but the parent will place it differently.
+Changing `HorizontalAlignment` from `Left` to `Stretch` will ask your control to render using all available size, not just the size it feels it should use.
-- When the Font.Size (or Font.Family or …) changes, the content of your control might need more or less space, i.e. Measure() and possibly Arrange() and Render() need to be executed.
+- When the `Font.Size` (or `Font.Family` or …) changes, the content of your control might need more or less space, i.e. `Measure()`, `Arrange()` and `Render()` need to be executed.
-- The host or your control handles Margin.
-Your control needs to handle Border and Padding.
+- The host of your control handles `Margin`.
+Your control needs to handle `Border` and `Padding`.

 Congratulations if you know the answers to all these questions.
 If not, sadly you will hardly find the answers in Microsoft's documentation.
 But as